-(4) Unit Manager (Unit Manager II, Unit Manager III) - The Unit Manager is the administrator, supervisor, coordinator, and monitor of a team of staff members who are assigned to work in his or her unit.
-As a department head, the Unit Manager will be called upon to perform other institution-related functions as well, such as serve on institution committees, hiring and promotion interview teams, serve as institution duty officer, and meet regularly with the Assistant Superintendent, Captains and other Unit Managers to coordinate and improve management functions throughout the institution.
+(4) Unit Manager (Unit Manager II, Unit Manager III) - The Unit Manager is the administrator, supervisor, coordinator, and monitor of a team of staff members who are assigned to work in their unit.
+As a department head, the Unit Manager will be called upon to perform other institution-related functions as well, such as serve on institution committees, hiring and promotion interview teams, serve as institution duty officer, and meet regularly with the Associate Warden for Custody and Operations, Captains and other Unit Managers to coordinate and improve management functions throughout the institution.